 Petrofs are known for their warm, rich, singing tone, full of color.
 The pianos are solidly built and workmanship is good.
 After careful preparation, the pianos can sound and feel quite beautiful and hold their own against other European brands.
 Wages in the Czech Republic have risen in recent years, and with it the price of Petrof pianos, but the company has placed a greater emphasis on quality control and enhanced features in the new models in order to meet the higher expectations that come with higher prices.

 Note: For years, Weinbach pianos were made by the Petrof company and were virtually identical to Petrof brand pianos.
 The Weinbach name is no longer being used in North America.

-Warranty: 10 years, parts and labor, to original purchaser.
-The first 5 years are from Petrof, the second 5 years from the importer, Petrof USA.
+Warranty: 10 years, parts and labor, to original purchaser, from the manufacturer.